Monica Martinez: Early life and career

 Martinez was born in El Salvador and moved to the United States at the age of 3.
 She received her bachelor's degree from Binghamton University, and subsequently a masters and administrative degree from New York University and Stony Brook University respectively.
 Martinez worked as a social studies teacher at Brentwood High School for 10 years before becoming the assistant principal of Brentwood's East Middle School.

 In 2013, Martinez defeated incumbent Suffolk County Legislator Ricardo Montano in the Democratic primary and was subsequently elected to represent Suffolk County's 9th Legislative District.
 As a legislator, Martinez was known for taking legislative action on the issues of woman's equality and animal rights.
 Martinez was appointed chairwoman to the Public Safety Committee and pledged to help eradicate the Long Island gang violence epidemic through collaboration with local law enforcement officials.

 Martinez resides in Brentwood, New York.
 She is the younger sister of the Town of Babylon, New York, councilman Antonio Martinez.

-New York Senate
+New York State Senate

 On June 5, 2018, Martinez announced her intention to seek the New York State Senate seat being vacated by Thomas Croci.
 On November 6, 2018, Martinez defeated Assemblyman Dean Murray by more than 2,500 votes.

 Martinez was named chair for the Committee on Domestic Animal Welfare.

 Martinez opposed the Driver's License Access and Privacy Act, a law that authorized undocumented immigrants to obtain New York driver licenses.
 Of all Senators voting against the bill, Senator Martinez faced the most criticism; she changed her position on the issue after becoming a New York State Senator.
 Martinez faced protest and has been accused of flip-flopping on the issue and of betraying her own community of origin.

 Bills introduced by Martinez that were signed into law include: